CpEVincentDC/Caesar-Cipher/README.md

 Python is a powerful and popular programming language widely used for data science, data visualization, web development, game development, machine learning and more.

 In this project, you'll learn fundamental programming concepts in Python, such as variables, functions, loops, and conditional statements.
+By building cipher program, you can manipulate the string.
 You'll use these to code your first programs.

 ## Getting Started